MrJonson75/Site-for-photos/readme.md

 ## Overview

 The application enables users to:
-- Upload images with optional descriptions via a form or drag-and-drop, with client- and server-side validation.
+- Upload images with optional descriptions via a form or drag-and-drop.
 - View a gallery of images with thumbnails, descriptions, and upload dates.
 - Open images in a modal window with descriptions, closable by clicking outside the content area.
 - Copy image URLs and download images directly from the gallery.
-- Experience a smooth interface with a loading spinner during redirects and a warm pastel aesthetic (peach, creamy white, coral).
+- Experience a smooth interface with a loading spinner during redirects and a friendly pastel aesthetic (peach, creamy white, coral).
+- Monitor server actions through detailed logging.

 ## Technologies

 - **Backend**: FastAPI (Python) for handling routes and file uploads.
-- **Frontend**: Jinja2 for rendering HTML templates, pure CSS for styling, and JavaScript for interactivity.
+- **Frontend**: Jinja2 for HTML templating, plain CSS for styling, and JavaScript for interactivity.
 - **Image Processing**: Pillow for generating thumbnails.
 - **Data Storage**: Temporary in-memory storage using the `demo_images` list.
+- **Logging**: Python’s built-in `logging` module for tracking actions and errors.

 ## Project Structure

 ```
 project/
+├── logs/
+│   └── app.log                 # Log file for server actions and errors
 ├── static/
 │   ├── js/
 │   │   ├── upload.js           # JavaScript for upload page functionality